Kydang2204/Trial-nestjs-app/README.md

 ## **Notes for meeting**

 - Target for month July 2021  is understanding basic nestjs from introduction to overview/modules
 - Demand : Must do really carefully, understanding about decorator, github project, creating daily memo, README, notice about naming ,
 - Daily memo, README write for myself can easily understand if  read again in future.
+- Target for month August, Septemper : Exception filters,  Pipes , Middleware, Guards
 ## **Daily memo**

 **5/7**